CodePushGo/website/src/content/blog/en/quasar-mobile-app-capacitor.md

 But hold on, there's also a faster way to do this during development...

-## Capgo Live Update
+## CodePushGo Live Update

-Capgo Live Update is a service that allows developers to deploy updates to their mobile apps without going through the traditional App Store submission process.
+CodePushGo Live Update is a service that allows developers to deploy updates to their mobile apps without going through the traditional App Store submission process.
 This can be a convenient way to quickly fix bugs or make small updates to an app without waiting for the App Store review process.

-Integrating Capgo into your Quasar app is a straightforward process that empowers you to harness the power of real-time live updates.
-This step-by-step guide will walk you through the integration and implementation of Capgo Live Update, enabling you to deliver seamless updates.
+Integrating CodePushGo into your Quasar app is a straightforward process that empowers you to harness the power of real-time live updates.
+This step-by-step guide will walk you through the integration and implementation of CodePushGo Live Update, enabling you to deliver seamless updates.

-**Sign Up and Access the Capgo Dashboard**:
+**Sign Up and Access the CodePushGo Dashboard**:

 It’s time to sign up, and get your API key to upload your first version!
-Begin by [signing up for a Capgo account](https://web.capgo.app/register/).
+Begin by [signing up for a CodePushGo account](https://web.capgo.app/register/).

-**Install the Capgo SDK**:
+**Install the CodePushGo SDK**:

 From a command line, directly into the root of your Capacitor app, run: